The Open Boat

 In the end, The Open Boat delivers a poignant message about the human condition: that in the vastness of the universe, human life is fragile, and survival is not guaranteed, no matter how strong or determined one might be.
 The story leaves readers with a haunting reflection on the randomness of life and the bonds formed in the face of overwhelming adversity.

-The Open Boat: Our Methodology
+The Open Boat: Methodology